MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeAssignmentSubmissionResource.md

 This resource is wrapped with a possible pointer back to the assignment resource if it was copied from the assignment.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationMeAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Education/Get-MgEducationMeAssignmentSubmissionResource?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)